 - 1 tablespoon granulated white sugar

-- Preheat the oven to 375°F. Spray a 9 x 13 baking dish with cooking oil.
+1. Preheat the oven to 375˚F. Spray the Anolon Vesta 9 x 13 Ceramic Baking Pan with cooking oil.
 Peel and core the apples, then cut them into 8 pieces each.
 Place in a large bowl and add the cranberries.
 Add the lemon zest and the lemon juice and toss together.
 Add the remaining cobbler filling ingredients and stir with a large spatula to coat.
 Pour into the prepped baking pan, making sure to scrap any liquid at the bottom of the bowl into the pan.
 Place in the oven and bake for 30 minutes.

 Recipe developed by Anolon® Gourmet Cookware blogger partner and Holiday Hosting Guide Irvin Lin, of Eat the Love.